 Mission

-For more than forty years the North Central Phoenix Homeowners Association has guarded North Central from commercial and residentially inappropriate encroachment.
-It is the mission of the NCPHA to maintain and enhance the residential neighborhood.
-The NCPHA supports growth and development which is part of a vigorous economy and growing city, as long as it is responsibly guided within appropriately zoned areas.
+For more than forty years the North Central Phoenix Homeowners Association has guarded North Central from inappropriate commercial and residential encroachment.
+It is our mission to maintain and enrich the neighborhood.
+We support the responsibly guided and zoned growth and development that is crucial for vigorous economy and growing city.
 It is our goal to ensure that the beauty, charm and history of the neighborhood is preserved.
-Our neighborhood boundaries are from the north side of Missouri Ave. to the south side of Northern Ave.; the east side of 7th Avenue to the west side of 7th Street.
-We represent approximately 2500 residential parcels and commercially zoned properties on the 7’s.

 News & Events